 Planning your Northern Lights journey involves being informed and well-prepared.
 In anticipation of your aurora viewing experience, keep an eye on the University of Alaska’s Geophysical Institute for real-time data on the intensity and location of the Aurora Borealis.

 Don’t forget to check the local weather forecast using tools like the National Weather Service’s Alaska page to plan your adventure more effectively.
-Finally, enrich your experience by learning more about the cultural significance and scientific facts surrounding the Northern Lights through educational platforms like PBS.
+Finally, enrich your experience by learning more about the cultural significance and scientific facts surrounding the Northern Lights through educational platforms like AFAR.
 With these resources at your fingertips, you’re well on your way to an unforgettable Northern Lights adventure.

 Join us on a once in a lifetime Alaska adventure with Snowhook Adventure Guides of Alaska.
 We’ll take you to places most people never get to see on dog sleds, helicopters, snowmobiles or ATVs.

 Snowhook Adventure Guides of Alaska.
 23880 Long Lake Rd, Willow, AK 99688 © All Rights Reserved | Provided by The Ohlo Group